-We recognise the use of reasonable force is only one strategy available to safeguard children and our Safe Touch policy is part of our management of children wellbeing.
-See also our Behaviour Policy.
+We recognise the use of reasonable force is only one strategy available to safeguard children and our Safe Touch policy is part of our management of all children's wellbeing.
+Also see our Behaviour Policy.

-Although most young people at Chantry will never require any form of safe handling, some young people may exhibit disturbed, distressed and distressing behaviour during their time with us.
-It is therefore necessary to carry out risk assessments for some individual children.
+Although most young people at Chantry will never require any form of safe handling, some children may exhibit dysregulation during their time with us.
+It is therefore necessary to carry out risk assessments for some individuals.

 We attempt to reduce risk by managing:

-- The environment exploring specific needs of the children and how they respond to the environment around them - Body language using non-confrontational body language where possible and being aware children's history and possible triggers - The way we talk de-escalating situations using calm tone of voice and being aware of pitch, allowing "face saving" time where possible - The way we act ensuring that children feel they are cared about and respected, allowing space and time for their views to be listened to - Providing proactive and preventative measures Staff training takes place regularly to ensure staff have an understanding of language patterns and strategies that may support children in a distressed state.
+- The environment exploring specific needs of the child and how they respond to the environment around them - Body language using non-confrontational body language where possible and being aware of a child's history and possible triggers - The way we talk de-escalating situations using calm tone of voice and being aware of pitch, allowing "face saving" time where possible - The way we act ensuring that children feel they are cared about and respected, allowing space and time for their views to be listened to. - Providing proactive and preventative measures Our use of the Empowerment Approach throughout the school supports this.
+Staff training takes place regularly to ensure staff have an understanding of language patterns and strategies that may support children in a distressed state.

-Some children who exhibit challenging behaviour on a regular basis are provided with additional risk assessments.
-These take account of additional needs (ASD, ADHD, Sensory, SEMH for example) and provide strategies for preventing challenging behaviour as well as information on how incidents are to be managed.
+Some children who exhibit dysregulation on a regular basis are provided with additional risk assessments or risk reduction plans.
+These take account of additional needs (ASD, ADHD, Sensory, SEMH, trauma for example) and provide strategies and information on how incidents are to be managed.
 The class teacher is responsible for ensuring strategies are in place consistently.
 The SENCO is responsible alongside the class teacher and the school's Senior Leadership Team for evaluating these procedures and making appropriate adaptations.
-These are reviewed annually, or where changes or escalation in need or circumstance occur.
+These are reviewed alongside the Additional Needs Plan review cycle, or where changes or escalation in need or circumstance occur.
 Examples of items named in Risk Assessments may include but are not limited to:

-- Boxes or activities that children can move to or can be directed towards by an adult when they are experiencing strong feelings - Stress toys in the classroom for easy access - Named adults to provide a safe space for children to go to for support - An awareness of children's needs in order to prevent behaviours being triggered - Removing the child or the other children from a space when behaviour becomes unmanageable
+- Boxes or activities that children can move to or can be directed towards by an adult when they are experiencing strong feelings - Stress toys in the classroom for easy access - Named adults to provide a safe space for children to go to for support - An awareness of children's needs in order to prevent behaviours being triggered - Use of Empowerment Approach strategies across the school or in a more targeted way - Removing the child or the other children from a space when behaviour becomes unmanageable - Use of the Calm Room when the child is exhibiting behaviours that are dangerous to themselves or others